microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/virtualeventtownhall-getbyuseridandrole.md

 > [!IMPORTANT]
 >
-> To use application permission for this API, tenant administrators must create an [application access policy](/graph/cloud-communication-online-meeting-application-access-policy) and grant it to the specified user to authorize the app to get townhalls on behalf of that user.
+> To use application permission for this API, tenant administrators must create an [application access policy](/graph/cloud-communication-online-meeting-application-access-policy) and grant it to the specified user to authorize the app to get town halls on behalf of that user.

 ## HTTP request